osoekawaitlab/envresolve/docs/developer-guide/contributing.md

 - [ ] **Run all quality checks**: `nox -s check_all`
 - [ ] **Commit version changes**: `git commit -m "chore: bump version to vX.Y.Z"`
 - [ ] **Push to main**: Ensure CI passes
+    - Documentation is automatically deployed to GitHub Pages on merge to main

 ### Release Creation